talco318/react-login/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Note: This repository showcases the frontend component only.
+Backend and database integration is required for complete functionality.

+The server for this available <a href="https://github.com/talco318/my-project-app-server">here</a>.

+Sample user for testing available in:
+**'src/DemoVars.ts'**

 ## Developed by: